Kingdom Hospital: Production

 King and producer Mark Carliner discovered the source material, the five-hour Danish television movie called Riget (Kingdom in English), while searching through a video store during the making of the 1997 TV miniseries adaptation of King's novel The Shining.
 They tried to buy the rights to the Danish original, only to learn that Columbia Pictures had acquired them and intended to make a theatrical movie.
-After five years, Columbia concluded the work could not be adapted in two-hour form and sold the rights in exchange for the rights to King's novella from the 1990 book Four Past Midnight called Secret Window, Secret Garden.
+After five years, Columbia concluded the work could not be adapted in two-hour form and sold the rights in exchange for the rights to King's novella "Secret Window, Secret Garden" from the 1990 book Four Past Midnight.

 This was the first time he had adapted someone else's work rather than his own from scratch.
 King kept most of the characters and dark humor in place, but added a new central character named Peter Rickman who was based on his own personal experience after being hit by a minivan.
 King described the finished product as "the thing I like best out of all the things I've done."
 The series is known for its tangential plots and characters who recur throughout, as King called it a "novelization for television".
 King committed to write the story line for the following year, should ABC decide to continue the series.

 While written as a miniseries, many fans wanted it to be renewed for a second season, and Stephen King had a storyboard written out for one.
 After incredibly successful ratings for the first episode, the highest rating drama debut of the year on ABC, ratings plummeted thereafter.
 Despite being cancelled, the series did receive Emmy Award nominations for Special Visual Effects for a Series and Main Title Design.